-With respect to the actual game, The Moment of Truth contestants needed to answer 21 questions truthfully in order to win the grande prize of $500,000.
+With respect to the actual game, The Moment of Truth contestants needed to answer 21 questions truthfully in order to win the grand prize of $500,000.
 However, they could back out at any time and walk away with accumulated “winnings” based on the following tiers.

 - $10K after answering 6 questions truthfully.